-You are responsible for viewing and reading all lecture material, assigned readings, and assignments.
+The course is 100% online.
+You are responsible for viewing all lecture material, assigned readings, and assignments.
 You are expected to read the syllabus and be familiar with its contents.
-You are responsible for all material covered in this course including exams and keeping up with the course schedule.
+You are responsible for all material covered in this course.
+This course is self-paced but does require assignments and exams to be due according to the schedule.
+Students are welcome to complete course work in advance but will not be allowed to complete course work after the due date on the course schedule.